-6. If the notice of defect is not made in a timely manner, the goods shall be deemed to be approved.
+5. If the notice of defect is not given in a timely manner, the goods shall be deemed as

 § 8 Compensation for damages

-3. A change to the burden of proof to the detriment of the purchaser is not connected with the above regulations.
+3. A change of the burden of proof to the detriment of the purchaser is not linked to the

 § 9 Payment

 1. The invoice shall be issued on the date of delivery or the date of provision of the goods.